Daniel Girardi: Tampa Bay Lightning (2017–2019)

 On July 1, 2017, Girardi signed as a free agent a two-year, $6 million deal with the Tampa Bay Lightning.
 Girardi finished the 2017–18 season playing in 77 contests with six goals and 12 assists for 18 points.
 In game 4 of the second round in the 2018 playoffs against the Boston Bruins, Girardi scored an overtime goal on Bruins' goaltender Tuukka Rask to give the Lightning the win and a 3–1 series lead over the Boston Bruins.
-The Lightning would eventually defeat the third-seeded Bruins in game five for a 4–1 series victory before getting defeated in seven games by the second-seeded and eventual Stanley Cup champion Washington Capitals in the third round, one win short from reaching the Stanley Cup Finals after initially building a 3–2 series lead along the way.
+The Lightning would eventually defeat the third-seeded Bruins in game five for a 4–1 series victory before getting defeated in seven games by the second-seeded and eventual Stanley Cup champion Washington Capitals in the third round, one win short from reaching the Stanley Cup Final after initially building a 3–2 series lead along the way.
 Girardi would end the playoffs playing in all 17 games with two goals and an assists for three points recorded.

 Girardi recorded four goals and 12 assists for 16 points in 62 games for the 2018–19 season as the Lightning would end the season winning their first Presidents' Trophy as the regular season champions for the first time in franchise history.
 In the 2019 playoffs, Girardi was held pointless in all four games played as the Lightning would unexpectedly get swept in the first round by the eighth seeded Columbus Blue Jackets.

 After going unsigned through the 2019 off-season, Girardi announced his retirement from hockey on September 20, 2019.
 Girardi retired 30th in playoff games played by a defenceman, and as the all-time leader in shots blocked, having blocked nearly 2,000 shots in his career (the league did not begin tracking blocked shots until 2005).